labgem/PPanGGOLiN/docs/user/Flat/gff.md

 - The 'Note' attribute specifies that this feature is an RGP.

-Here is an example showcasing the initial lines of the GFF file for the Acinetobacter baumannii AYE genomes:
+Here is an example showcasing the initial lines of the GFF file for the Acinetobacter baumannii AYE genome:

 ```gff
 ##gff-version 3